eivindfjeldstad/validate/readme.md

 ### Schema#validate(obj, [opts])

   Validate given object.
-Returns an array of error messages.
+Returns an array of errors.

 ### Schema#assert(obj, [opts])

   Validate given object and throw if the validation fails.